haiwera-silk-cd/magento-devdocs/_includes/install/releasenotes/ce_install_21.md

 where `<version>` is `2.1.0`, `2.1.1`, and so on

-For example, to install Magento Open Source 2.1.1 in the `magento2` directory:
+例如， to install Magento Open Source 2.1.1 in the `magento2` directory:

 	composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition=2.1.1 magento2